-January 27, 2016: The LGBTQ Racial Justice Fund announces a new holistic capacity-building program available immediately to all current RJF grantees.
-This program opens up a significant new stream of funds for the powerful organizing groups supported by the Racial Justice Fund.
+In 2016, The LGBTQ Racial Justice Fund announced a new holistic capacity-building program available immediately to all current RJF grantees.
+This program opened up a significant new stream of funds for the powerful organizing groups supported by the Racial Justice Fund.

 The LGBTQ Racial Justice Fund believes that capacity-building programs should be responsive and grantee-driven and should offer holistic support.
 The Fund believes in listening to our grantees regarding what role they want institutions to play in strengthening their work on the frontlines.
-We hear the recurring message: provide opportunities for peer learning and sharing; allow grantees to craft these opportunities; and provide flexible funding that rapidly responds to emerging opportunities.
+We hear the recurring message: provide opportunities for peer learning and sharing; allow grantees to craft these opportunities; and provide flexible funding that provides space for organizations to rapidly respond to emerging opportunities.
 These imperatives are particularly important in the South, RJF’s region of focus, because of the dearth of social justice funding sources and the too-frequent de-valuing of leadership of those who are of color, poor, LGBQ, trans, women, immigrants, and young.

-In response, we offer a multi-stranded approach to capacity building.
+In response, we have revised our capacity-building program to offer a more accessible, multi-stranded approach to capacity building.
 Given that the LGBTQ Racial Justice Fund is one of the only grantmaking resources in the country focused on the intersection of race, gender identity, and sexual orientation, we recognize the potential and power among the first cohorts of grantees.
 We seek creative ways to buttress and strengthen that power, recognizing our partners as the thought and movement leaders that they are.
 We also recognize that groups doing complex, cross-issue work have different needs throughout a grant period.
 We want grantees to be able to make use of the many varied and valuable resources for activists in the South and beyond.